miketheman/fullstack/README.md

 A chef server (open source or hosted) must exist, and `knife.rb` must be set up correctly with AWS credentials.
 My personal one is excluded from the repo.

+I recommend using a dedicated server/organization since the cleanup actions are destructive.

     current_dir = File.dirname(__FILE__)
     log_level                :info
     log_location             STDOUT